baieric/jasper2/_posts/2017-05-08-i-made-some-data-visualizations-for-my-girlfriend.md

 <img src="/assets/images/chatstats/weekday_messages.png" alt="messages by weekday" style="max-height: 500px;"/>
 <img src="/assets/images/chatstats/time_in_day_messages.png" alt="messages by hour of day" style="max-height: 500px;"/>

 Camille messages more at every hour and every day of the week... except for 5AM.
-Probably because of my bad sleep habits, or the a timezone difference from when I was traveling.
+Probably because of my bad sleep habits, or the timezone difference from when I was traveling.
 I swear Camille has a weirder sleeping schedule, but the stats don't lie.

 <img src="/assets/images/chatstats/per_term_messages.png" alt="messages by hour of day" style="max-height: 500px;"/>